gabrielf11/qf/README.md

-# stuff
+# qf
-just some random unrelated projects and stuff.
+a simple and incomplete quadratic formula solver